 “These settings only apply when you use the Facebook website,” reads the description.

-If you want to also change your video auto-play settings in Facebook on mobile, you must do so separately, through the Facebook for iOS app’s More → Settings → Account Settings → Videos and Photos → Autoplay → Never Autoplay Videos.
+If you want to also change your video auto-play settings in Facebook on mobile, you must do so separately, through the Facebook for iOS app’s More → Settings & Privacy → Settings → Videos and Photos (under Media and Contacts) → Autoplay → Never Autoplay Videos.

 If you like this tutorial, check out our Facebook how-to archive.